aldo-gutierrez/bitmasksorterJS/README.md

 sortNumber() executes the radix sort in an array of numbers that contains integer and floating point numbers.

+sortObjectInt() executes the radix sort in an array of objects with number keys that are integers in the range -2^31 ...
+2^31 -1

+sortObjectNumber() executes the radix sort in an array of objects with number keys that contains integer and floating point numbers.

-JavaScript numbers are stored as double-precision floating-point numbers, adhering to the international IEEE 754 standard.
+JavaScript Numbers are stored as double-precision floating-point numbers, adhering to the international IEEE 754 standard. sortNumber and sortObjectNumber support this range.

 ## RadixBitSorter: